Cheap And Awesome Bay Area Winter Things Activities

-Sometimes a refreshing getaway doesn't have to be far away or expensive.
+Sometimes, a refreshing getaway doesn't have to be far away or expensive.
 Consider the Bay Area this winter; the hills are green, the tourists are scarce, and you’ll get a bigger bang for your buck than during other times of the year.
 Here are a few of the Gig team’s recommendations for welcoming the new year.

 Pro Tip: Free days!
-The de Young offers free admission on the first Tuesday of every month; residents of San Francisco gain free entry at the California Academy of Sciences on specific dates corresponding to their zip code; and SFMoma periodically hosts free family days.
+The de Young offers free admission on the first Tuesday of every month; residents of San Francisco gain free entry at the California Academy of Sciences on specific dates corresponding to their zip code; and SFMOMA periodically hosts free family days.
 Check each institution’s website for details.

 Laugh Out Loud (Repeatedly): SF Sketchfest was founded in 2001 and continues to be a showcase for six popular Bay Area comedy groups.
-A favorite of audiences, critics and performers alike, this two-week event has featured performers from every nearly every major television comedy hit of the past quarter century, including Saturday Night Live, Kids in the Hall, Veep, The Daily Show and much more.
+A favorite of audiences, critics, and performers alike, this two-week event has featured performers from every nearly every major hit television comedy of the past quarter century, including Saturday Night Live, Kids in the Hall, Veep, The Daily Show, and much more.
 January 10-27.
 Details online.

 Explore a Dining Scene.
 SF Restaurant Week returns January 23-31!
 This hugely popular, week-long event is perfect for anybody interested in getting a taste of the city’s world-class dining scene.
 Prix-fixe lunch and dinner menus highlight favorite dishes or feature new items.
-Many menus include discounts or special offers, as well.
+Many menus include discounts or special offers as well.
 Check out the event’s official website for a complete list of this year’s participating restaurants.

 Fun fact: The sea lions weren’t always a fixture at Pier 39.
 The annual pilgrimages began after the massive 1989 Loma Prieta earthquake.

 Catch a (Huge) Wave: Mavericks is a legendary surf break located a half-mile offshore from Half Moon Bay.
-That’s a short drive from the Bay Area, and an amazing opportunity to watch the world’s best big wave surfers test their mettle on Northern California’s premier big wave break.
+That’s a short drive from the Bay Area, and an amazing opportunity to watch the world’s best surfers test their mettle on Northern California’s premier big-wave break.
 The window for the Mavericks event is November to March, but organizers often bank on January for winter’s biggest waves.
 2019 also marks the first year the famous competition is open to women.
 Dates and details online.